jaredthecoder/knoxpy-flask-web-dev/README.md

 # knoxpy-flask-web-dev

-Slides and Code from my talk on Web Development with Flask at KnoxPy
+Slides and Code from my talk on Web Development with Flask at KnoxPy on October 6th, 2016.

 ### Note on Redzone Demo